The Schirmer Inheritance: Plot

 George Carey is a former WWII bomber pilot and recently qualified lawyer.
-In 1951 or 1952, Carey is tasked with going through the Schneider Johnson files, to check that nothing has been overlooked in the search for the heir to the Schirmer fortune.
+In 1951 or 1952, Carey is tasked with going through the Schneider Johnson files, regarding the inheritance of Amelia Schneider Johnson, a rich Pennsylvanian woman who died in 1938 without a will, and without known living blood relatives.
+The state therefore claims the inheritance.
+Carey has to check that nothing has been overlooked in the search for the heir to the Schneider fortune.